contentionary/template/README.md

 ## How to get your account as a developer

 - Visit [edtify.com/register](https://www.edtify.com/register) to create your account.
 - Verify your account through your mail and proceed to login

 ## How to get your centre ID as a developer

-After creating your account on edtify,
+After creating your account on Edtify,

 - Visit [dev.edtify.com/register](https://dev.edtify.com/register) and create a dev account.
 - Verify your account through your mail and proceed to login
 - Visit [dev.edtify.com/create-centre](https://dev.edtify.com/create-centre) and fill in the required details

   - select the plugin combinations you would like to work and
   - upload your centre logo.
   - fill in the rest of the form and submit it.
 - After creating your centre, click the Manage Centre button and proceed to the Admin dashboard page
 - On the Admin dashboard, copy the centre ID you see there

 ## Coding rules and patterns